-I use simply prepared potatoes (boiled, baked or mashed) as both a night-before performance food and as a recovery food.
-The simple carbs are a great way to top off my glycogen stores and eat something that will digest easily so as not to tie me up or feel heavy during racing.
+I use simply prepared potatoes (boiled, baked or mashed) as both a night-before performance food and with protein as part of a recovery food.
+The complex carbs are a great way to top off my glycogen stores and helps me not feel heavy during a race.

 Everyday!
 Sometimes for breakfast but usually for dinner.

 Yes, absolutely.
 I usually either roast or fry up potatoes in chunks and then I put rosemary and parsley and salt on them.
 I either eat a few of them before I train if it’s a short run.
 If it’s a long run over an hour, then I stash them along my route with my water so I can eat them along the way, instead of a gel or a bar.
 During a competitive race, I usually carry them in a little baggie with me.